Lea Michele Is Engaged to Zandy Reich

 She said yes!

 Lea Michele has gotten engaged to boyfriend Zandy Reich, president of clothing brand AYR.
-The former Glee star hopped on social media on Saturday to post a photo of herself with her bling, along with the caption, "Yes" and an engagement ring emoji.
+On Saturday, the former Glee star hopped on her social media on Saturday to post a photo of herself with her major bling, along with the caption, "Yes" and an engagement ring emoji.

 A source tells E!
-News that Zandy proposed with a 4-carat elongated radiant cut ring which he personally designed with Leor Yerushalmi and The Jewelers of Las Vegas.
+News that Zandy proposed to his lady love with a 4-carat elongated, radiant-cut ring, which he personally designed with Leor Yerushalmi and The Jewelers of Las Vegas.

 The lowkey couple went public with their relationship last July.